Kenyon Cox: Marriage

+Kenyon Cox, Portrait of Louise Howland King Cox, 1892, Smithsonian American Art Museum, Washington, D.C.

 While working in New York, Cox began to teach at the Art Student League.
 One of his female students, Louise Howland King from San Francisco, caught Cox's eye and they began to correspond outside of class.
-In an early letter to Louise, Cox tried to convince her to stick with her art writing: "We must work for the work's sake.
+In an early letter to Louise, Cox tried to convince her to persist with her art, writing: "We must work for the work's sake.
 You say you almost forget why you paint at all; well, I have long since satisfied myself that I paint because I cannot help it—because I love the work itself and would rather be a miserably bad painter than a successful man in any other work—because the mere joy of trying and even the excitement of failure are the only true pleasures for me."

 On June 30, 1892, thirty-six-year-old Cox married twenty-seven-year-old Louise Howland King.
 The pair executed the murals that decorated the Liberal Arts Building at the 1893 Columbian Exposition in Chicago.
 They had three children.
 Leonard, born in 1894 and named after Leonard Opdycke, was a war hero and had a career in city planning and architecture.
 Son Allyn, born two years later, became an artist, particularly noted for his mural paintings, and an interior decorator.
 Daughter Caroline born in 1898 was also a talented artist.